cisagov/ScubaGear/baselines/aad.md

 - _Last modified:_ June 2023

 #### MS.AAD.3.2v1
-If Phishing-resistant MFA has not been enforced yet, then an alternative MFA method SHALL be enforced for all users.
+If phishing-resistant MFA has not been enforced yet, then an alternative MFA method SHALL be enforced for all users.

 - _Rationale:_ This is a backup security policy to help protect the tenant in the event that phishing-resistant MFA has not been enforced yet.
 This policy requires that MFA is enforced and thus reduces the risks of single form authentication.
 - _Last modified:_ June 2023
 - _Note:_ If a conditional access policy has been created that enforces phishing-resistant MFA, then this policy is not necessary.
 This policy does not dictate the specific MFA method.

 #### MS.AAD.3.3v1
-If Phishing-resistant MFA has not been enforced yet and Microsoft Authenticator is enabled, it SHALL be configured to show login context information.
+If phishing-resistant MFA has not been enforced yet and Microsoft Authenticator is enabled, it SHALL be configured to show login context information.

 - _Rationale:_ This is a backup security policy to help protect the tenant in the event that phishing-resistant MFA has not been enforced yet and Microsoft Authenticator is being used.
 This policy helps improve the security of Microsoft Authenticator by showing the user context information which helps reduce MFA phishing compromises.
 - _Last modified:_ June 2023